 The Breast Reduction Procedure

 There are many different techniques available to reduce breast tissue.
-Your plastic surgeon can discuss them with you and find the one that suites your particular situation the best.
-The most common procedure involves an incision around the areola that extends downward, following the breast's natural curves.
+Your plastic surgeon can discuss them with you and find the one that suits your particular situation the best.
+The most common procedure involves an incision around the areola that extends downward, following the breast’s natural curves.
 Excess tissue is removed and the nipple and areola are moved to the new position.
 Skin from both sides of the breast is brought down around the areola to reshape the breast.

 The procedure itself is done under general anesthesia, either as an inpatient or an outpatient, depending on your size and preference.
 The procedure takes about two hours.
-Some of our Dallas breast reduction patients opt to undergo liposuction or tummy tuck in combination with breast reduction surgery.
+Some of our breast reduction patients opt to undergo liposuction or tummy tuck in combination with breast reduction surgery.